neu-se/CS4530-Fall-2025/Assignments/project-deliverable.md

 We've created a [sample poster for the "Conversation Areas" feature of Covey.Town]({{ site.baseurl }}{% link Examples/conversation-areas-poster.pdf %}), which you might find useful in deciding how to format your poster.
 It's fine to use a different aspect ratio (e.g. portrait instead of landscape), and there are no specific requirements for font size or amount of text.
 Please try to create a document that you feel represents your project, imagine your target audience as a recruiter for a software engineering role: your goal is to demonstrate that you have some experience working on some non-trivial software engineering project. **Each Poster must include your group number, names of team members and click-able links to your project repo and hosted app**.
 Create a PDF of your poster and rename it to include your project name and group number.
 A physical poster (or printed version) is not needed. **Posters will be submitted on Canvas**, under the assignment "Project: Poster / Demo".

 #### Project Demo/Presentation
 In addition to the poster, some sections will have live (in-person) presentations or demos.
-Details for project demos or presentations are provided separately by each instructor on the grading rubric page (and may vary from section to section). **Demo presentations will be submitted on Canvas**, under the assignment "Project: Poster / Demo".
+Details for project demos or presentations are provided separately by each instructor on the grading rubric page (and may vary from section to section). **Copies of presentations used in demos will be submitted on Canvas**, under the assignment "Project: Poster / Demo" (if required by your instructor).

 #### Project Showcase
 We will create a project showcase page for this semester (similar to the one from [Spring 2025](https://neu-se.github.io/CS4530-Spring-2025/assignments/project-showcase) semester).
 You will be asked to indicate your preference (if you don't want your project to be posted there) by completing a survey (a link will be provided in Canvas assignment "Project: Withdraw Permission for Showcase Page").
 By default all projects will be posted unless your preference says otherwise.
 We often direct recruiters to that page.